lawd-farquhar/KCD2-Die-Optimizer/README.md

 ## Features

-*   **Comprehensive Dice Database:** Includes a wide variety of dice with different probability distributions, based on u/Nigi_1's reddit post https://www.reddit.com/r/kingdomcome/comments/1ijaac0/kcd2_dice_weight_table/.
-Also includes a "Standard Die" for fair comparisons.
-*   **Expected Value (EV) Calculation:**  Accurately calculates the expected value of any 6-die combination.
+*   **Dice Selection:**  Choose from a comprehensive list of Farkle dice with varying probabilities gathered from u/Nigi_1 on Reddit via https://www.reddit.com/r/kingdomcome/comments/1ijaac0/kcd2_dice_weight_table/.
+You can specify the *quantity* of each die type you have.
-*   **Optimal Combination Recommendation:**  Determines the optimal 6-die combination from a user-specified set of dice (or fills in with standard dice if fewer than 6 are selected).
+*   **Optimal Combination Recommendation:** The program calculates the optimal 6-dice combination from your selected dice, maximizing the expected value (EV).
+*   **Detailed Statistics:**  For the recommended combination, the program displays:
+    *   Expected Value (EV)
-*   **Most Likely Roll Analysis:** Identifies the most likely roll(s) for a given die combination and their probability.
+    *   Most Likely Roll(s) and their probability
-*   **Highest Scoring Roll Identification:** Finds the highest-scoring roll that is *possible* with the selected dice (even if that roll has a very low probability).
-*   **Multiple Dice of Same Type:** Allows the user to specify how many of each type of die they have.
-*   **Scrollable GUI:**  User-friendly graphical interface (GUI) built with Tkinter, featuring a scrollable list of checkboxes for die selection.
-*   **Error Handling:** Includes error handling for invalid user input.
+    *   Highest Scoring Roll and its probability
+    *   Probability of rolling at least one 1 or 5 (scoring probability)
+    *   Comparison of the selected combination's EV to the average EV of all dice combinations (with and without duplicates, as appropriate), displayed in green (above average), red (below average), or black (average).
+*   **User-Friendly GUI:**  A graphical interface (built with Tkinter) makes it easy to select dice and view results.
+*   **Handles Duplicates:**  The program correctly handles duplicate dice selections.
+The "Standard Die" is allowed to have duplicates; any other dice will prompt user for the quantity.
+*	 **Average EV benchmarks for the comparison:**
+     *   Average EV with Duplicates is set at 584.39
+	 *   Average EV without duplicates (except standard): 576.86
+*   **Error Handling:**  The program handles potential errors gracefully, displaying informative messages within the GUI.

 ## Installation